One of the most popular subjects for TV shows in recent years has been TV shows themselves.

 "Correspondents trying to tell the story when members of the public are interfering with their job - making noise, pulling funny faces and so on."

-The BBC Breakfast presenters themselves even have a tough time holding things together - regularly falling into fits of giggles.
+The BBC Breakfast presenters themselves even have a tough time holding things together - regularly falling into fits of giggles, much to the delight of viewers.

 TV shows about TV shows

-- Daytime Divas - VH1 series which sees Vanessa Williams plays the creator and executive producer of a lunchtime talk show
+- Daytime Divas - VH1 series which sees Vanessa Williams play the creator and executive producer of a lunchtime talk show

 - The Newsroom - HBO series written by Aaron Sorkin set in, well, a newsroom, starring Jeff Daniels and Dev Patel